-World Opinion Shifts Against Russia as Ukraine Worries Grow - The Yeshiva World
+World Opinion Shifts Against Russia As Ukraine Worries Grow - The Yeshiva World

 The tide had already appeared to be turning against Russian President Vladimir Putin even before Thursday’s U.N. speeches.
 Chinese and Indian leaders had been critical of the war at a high-level summit last week in Uzbekistan.
 And then the U.N.
 General Assembly disregarded Russia’s objections and voted overwhelmingly to allow Ukrainian President Volodymyr Zelenskyy to be the only leader to address the body remotely, instead of requiring him to appear in person.

 That shift against Russia accelerated after Putin on Wednesday announced the mobilization of some additional 300,000 troops to Ukraine, signaling the unlikelihood of a quick end to the war.
 Putin also suggested that nuclear weapons may be an option.
-That followed an announcement of Russia’s intention to hold independence referenda in several occupied Ukrainian regions with an eye toward possible annexation.
+That followed an announcement of Russia’s intention to hold referendums in several occupied Ukrainian regions on whether they will become part of Russia.

 Those announcements came at the very moment that the General Assembly, considered the premier event in the global diplomatic calendar, was taking place in New York.